 Álvaro Acevedo González became Banadex’s general manager in 2001.
 As the new general manager, González authorized payments to paramilitaries.
 In order to hide their payments, Chiquita inflated González's salary—he transferred the extra money to the paramilitaries.

-Chiquita isn't the only company linked to human rights abuses like these.
-Agribusiness, mining, and energy corporations have profited from abusive tactics in Colombia and other countries around the globe.
+Chiquita, Cargill, and Nestlé aren't the only corporations linked to human rights abuses like these.
+The agribusiness, mining, and energy industries have profited from abusive tactics around the world.

 We’re a team of community leaders and legal strategists around the world who take on powerful corporations, governments, and banks that destroy people’s lives and our planet for profit.